 What's My Deal?

 From working for a series of super-scrappy start-ups just after college, to being a self-employed author, publisher and business consultant, I’ve spent a couple decades as a small business geek.
 My books include The Women’s Small Business Start-Up Kit, The Small Business Start-Up Kit, The Small Business Start-Up Kit for California and Starting & Building a Nonprofit, all published by Nolo.
 (See the Books page for more info and links.)
-In 2012 I started a podcast, Self-Employed Happy Hour (which is due for a new season soon), and in 2013 I launched an online magazine, Pyragraph, featuring first-person stories and practical career resources for artists and creatives worldwide.
+In 2012 I started a podcast, Self-Employed Happy Hour, and in 2013 I launched an online magazine, Pyragraph, featuring first-person stories and practical career resources for artists and creatives worldwide.

 Writing how-to business books came about pretty organically for me.
 I’ve always had a knack for understanding bureaucratic processes — and a somewhat perverse pleasure in tackling them.
 As long as I can remember, I’ve been the go-to person among my friends and family for advice on handling these sorts of tasks.
 As in, “Peri, how can I drop my Psychology 101 class after the drop deadline without paying a penalty?” or “Peri, how can I get my car un-booted from DMV when I can’t find my driver’s license and my car still has out-of-state plates?”
 That sort of thing.

 I’ve also always been drawn to small, independent businesses and creative start-ups.
 After college and during law school I worked at a couple start-up weeklies and learned the good, the bad and the depressing about starting and running a successful small business.
-(Despite all odds, both publications are still in print.)
 From that point, I knew I wasn’t interested in working at any big corporate jobs — or practicing law, for that matter.
 Instead, after getting my law degree from the University of New Mexico School of Law in the mid-90s, I moved to the Bay Area and got my first “real” job as an editor at Nolo, the nation’s leading publisher of how-to legal and business information.
 It couldn’t have been a better fit for me.

 After a few years at Nolo, I transitioned to full-time self-employment and moved back to New Mexico.
 Besides continuing to write books and other resources for Nolo, I work with clients in a number of ways, including coaching, advising and providing editorial and publishing services.
 I spent several years teaching classes at WESST, a nonprofit working to grow New Mexico’s economy by cultivating entrepreneurship.
 I’ve always worked a lot with creatives — musicians, artists, craftspeople, photographers, etc. — which prompted me to start Pyragraph as a way of creating an information resource to help artists (who typically can’t afford fancy consultants) forge independent career paths.